Techie-AI/documentation/README.md

 - **User-friendly Interface:** The application features an intuitive chat interface, making it easy for users to interact with the chatbot and get the information they need.
 - **Expandable Database:** While we currently have detailed data on CPUs, we are continuously expanding our database to include more components such as GPUs, RAM, SSDs, and motherboards.

+## Additional Pages
+- [Parameters for connections between CPU, RAM, SSD, Motherboard](Parameter.md) - This page provides detailed information about the compatibility and connections between CPU, RAM, SSD, and Motherboard components.
+It covers essential parameters and considerations for building a PC to ensure optimal performance and compatibility.

 ## Team

 - **Rohit Agarwal** Project Lead